Social impact of the COVID-19 pandemic in the United States: Foster care

-The pandemic has not only affected education.
-It has made the lives of many foster parents much harder when navigating family courts and social services.
-As discussed previously, once COVID-19 came to the United States, schools were shut down and both kids and parents were secluded at home.
-As a result, many child welfare authorities became concerned about the possibility of higher rates of abuse and neglect.
-In fact, data has shown the complete opposite: there are stark declines in reported child abuse.
-However, child care services in these states interpret the data by believing that there are actually rampant, undetected abuse, and act accordingly to this belief.
-In response, advocates for parents in marginalized communities contend that "the alarms raised about hidden abuse reflect ingrained biases in child protective services, too eager to remove kids from their homes and drag parents to court in the name of saving children."
-This argument is backed by facts.
+The pandemic made the lives of many foster parents much harder when navigating family courts and social services.
+Many child welfare authorities became concerned about the possibility of higher rates of abuse and neglect after schools were shut down and both kids and parents were secluded at home.
+Data showed the complete opposite: there were stark declines in reported child abuse.
+However, child care services in these states interpreted the data by believing that there was actually rampant, undetected abuse, and acted accordingly to this belief.
+Advocates for parents in marginalized communities contended that "the alarms raised about hidden abuse reflect ingrained biases in child protective services, too eager to remove kids from their homes and drag parents to court in the name of saving children."
 According to 2019 federal data, investigations could not validate "the reports for more than 80 percent of children examined by child protective services."
-On the other hand, it was found that the overwhelming majority of substantiated cases do not involve abuse: instead, it involves neglect that is a result of economic hardship.
-Unfortunately, child protective services are flooded with countless of baseless reports, making it harder to find cases that are truly relevant and act appropriately.
+On the other hand, it was found that the overwhelming majority of substantiated cases did not involve abuse: instead, it involved neglect that is a result of economic hardship.
+Child protective services were flooded with countless of baseless reports, making it harder to find cases that are truly relevant and act appropriately.

-Finally, there is the problem of aging out of foster care, especially during a pandemic.
 About 20,000 young adults age out of foster care each year in the United States.
-Before the pandemic, there were likely to experience significant life challenges compared to their peers who live in traditional homes.
-The coronavirus has exacerbated their hardships.
+Before the pandemic, they were likely to experience significant life challenges compared to their peers who live in traditional homes.
+The coronavirus exacerbated their hardships.
 A national poll conducted by FosterClub found that 25% of 18 to 24 year-olds in the foster care system were "experiencing heightened food insecurity."
-Furthermore, many transition-age foster care individuals also have to deal with losing their jobs because of the pandemic.
+Furthermore, many transition-age foster care individuals also had to deal with losing their jobs because of the pandemic.

 Rural communities

-In May, daily infection and death rates were still higher per capita in densely populated cities and suburbs but were increasing faster in rural counties.
+In May 2020, daily infection and death rates were still higher per capita in densely populated cities and suburbs but were increasing faster in rural counties.
 Of the 25 counties with the highest per capita case rates in May, 20 had a meatpacking plant or prison where the virus was able to spread unchecked.
 By July, rural communities with populations less than 50,000 had some of the highest rates of new daily cases per capita.
-Factors contributing to the spread of COVID-19 in these communities are high rates of obesity, the relatively high numbers of elderly residents, immigrant laborers with shared living conditions and meat-processing plants.
+Factors contributing to the spread of COVID-19 in these communities were high rates of obesity, the relatively high numbers of elderly residents, immigrant laborers with shared living conditions and meat-processing plants.